Jesse Rae: Music

 A second reissue of The Thistle was released as an expanded double-CD on 12 May 2014, and features 12 unreleased mixes and four tracks previously unavailable on CD.
 The reissue, entitled The Thistle (Special Edition), was limited to a run of 1,000 copies (packaged in a jewel case with an eight-page booklet) and was released by Rae's own Luzuli Music label.

 A 2-CD album of unreleased recordings entitled Worae was released in November 2017.
 Worae features instrumental tunes recorded with the late keyboardist Bernie Worrell.

 A double CD album of Compression era recordings featuring unreleased tracks, titled Global '95 was released on 29 April 2021.
 On 8 August 2022, a 10th Anniversary reissue edition of The Best O was also released.

 Rae's 2003 album, No Surrender, was reissued on CD on 20th September 2024, retitled Nae Surrender.

+The soundtrack for his unreleased film The Flesher (that includes several tracks from Nae Surrender) will be released on double vinyl in July 2026.